dahlia/fedify/docs/manual/actor.md

   // Omitted for brevity; see the related section for details.
 });

-federation.setActorDispatcher("/users/{handle}", async (ctx, handle) => {
+federation.setActorDispatcher("/actors/{actorId}", async (ctx, actorId) => {
-  // Work with the database to find the actor by the handle. if (user == null) return null;  // Return null if the actor is not found. return new Person({
+  // Work with the database to find the actor by the actorId. if (user == null) return null;  // Return null if the actor is not found. return new Person({
-    id: ctx.getActorUri(handle),
+    id: ctx.getActorUri(actorId),
-    preferredUsername: handle,
+    preferredUsername: user.username,
     // Many more properties; see the next section for details.
   });
 });
 ~~~~

 In the above example, the `~Federation.setActorDispatcher()` method registers
-an actor dispatcher for the `/users/{handle}` path.
+an actor dispatcher for the `/actors/{actorId}` path.
 This pattern syntax
 follows the [URI Template] specification.

 > [!TIP]